Restaurant Stocks in Airport Locations: Do High‑Traffic Venues Create High‑Return Investments?

 Airport restaurants face higher rent, higher labor costs, and strict security rules.
 These pressures push menu prices up.
 Travelers still buy because they have few alternatives once they pass security.
 This creates a captive market.
 Chains like Shake Shack (SHAK) and Starbucks (SBUX) often see strong unit‑level sales in airports.
 But high sales do not always mean high profits.

 Airport operators usually control the space and lease it to concessionaires.
 These concessionaires then partner with restaurant brands.
 The brand may earn royalties, but they do not always run the store.
 This setup can limit upside for shareholders.
-It also means that even if a location is busy, the brand may only receive a small slice of the revenue.
+It also means that even if a location is busy, like the Shake Shack in Charlotte, the brand may only receive a small slice of the revenue.

 Another factor is menu design.
 Airport menus are often simplified to speed up service.
 This can help margins, but it can also reduce the variety that customers expect.
 Chains must balance speed with brand identity.